gardener/gardenctl-v2/docs/help/gardenctl_config_set-garden.md

 ### Options

 ```
+      --alias string          unique alias of this Garden that can be used instead of the name to target this Garden
       --context string        override the current-context of the garden cluster kubeconfig
   -h, --help                  help for set-garden
       --kubeconfig string     path to kubeconfig file for this Garden cluster